Details of sediment and sample analysis for marine licence applications.

 - for chemical analysis, successfully participating twice a year in QUASIMEME (Quality Assurance of Information for Marine Environmental Monitoring in Europe) over a minimum of 2 years

 A laboratory must submit a methodological statement for particle size analysis and for each group of, or individual, determinands where methods differ.
-The statement or statements must be submitted before you apply for your licence.
 This is so the laboratory’s methods can be validated.

-The laboratory must detail performance characteristics of the methods within the methodological statement and must meet the minimum performance requirements described below.
+The laboratory must detail performance characteristics of the methods within the methodological statement and must meet the minimum performance requirements.

 Laboratories can use methods other than those specified, but must demonstrate fitness for purpose within the methodological statement.
 Sediment analysis outputs must be comparable with those obtained using the methods detailed here.

-MMO must validate methodologies not previously accepted or changes to previously accepted methodologies before analysis outputs are accepted in support of an application.
+The MMO must review methodologies not previously validated, or changes to previously validated methodologies, before analysis outputs are accepted in support of a marine licence application.

 Laboratories are encouraged to engage with MMO to agree appropriate methodologies before you apply.
 MMO may request extra documentation to support the application.
 This may include but is not limited to:

-- audit reports and improvement actions from UK Accreditation Service surveillance visits
+- audit reports and improvement actions from UK Accreditation Service (UKAS) surveillance visits

 - chemical reference material control charts